mstksg/inCode/copy/entries/path-integral-intro.md

 Relating this to $F = m a$, the force on the object is now equal to the steepness of the potential field at the point where the object is, and in the direction that would allow the object to go downwards in potential.
 Objects always wish to minimize their potential, and do so as fast as they can.
+In mathematical terminology, we say that $F(x) = - \nabla U(x)$.

 Now, for Lagrangian Mechanics: